Secure Events

 • Portable URLs

 The Event Feed URL maintains the current filters, scope, and selected elements.
-You can share this URL with other users to allow them to display the same data.
+You can share this URL with other users to let them display the same data.

 Live/Pause Button